xpianmartyrs/xpianmartrys.github.io/README.md

 ## Witness Christianity in the Faith of Christian Martyrs
-The best way to witness the Christian faith is to see the faith of Christian witnesses.
+One of the best ways to witness the Christian faith is to see the faith of Christian witnesses.